pytest-dev/pytest/doc/en/doctest.rst

     [pytest]
     doctest_optionflags= NORMALIZE_WHITESPACE IGNORE_EXCEPTION_DETAIL

-py.test also introduces new options to allow doctests to run in Python 2 and Python 3 unchanged:
+pytest also introduces new options to allow doctests to run in Python 2 and Python 3 unchanged:

 * ``ALLOW_UNICODE``: when enabled, the ``u`` prefix is stripped from unicode